multiscale/muscle3/docs/source/cplusplus.rst

-In the examples directory, you will find a handy script called ``reaction_diffusion.sh``, which runs the C++ reaction-diffusion model locally.
+In the examples directory, you will find a handy script called ``reaction_diffusion_cpp.sh``, which runs the C++ reaction-diffusion model locally.
 This script launches the MUSCLE Manager and an instance of each submodel, then waits for the simulation to complete.
 At the top of this page there are instructions on how to run the examples.

 Also in this directory are C++ versions of a Monte Carlo sampler and a round-robin load balancer, plus a script to launch this extended example.
 See